"San Onofre is a Disaster Waiting to Happen"

 Potential for Radiation Exposure

-Canisters are not adequately monitored, inspected, repaired, or replaced
+• Canisters cannot be adequately monitored, inspected, repaired, or replaced

-There are no emergency plans in place to protect public health safety in a disaster
+• There are no emergency plans in place to protect the public in event of a disaster

 Admiral Hering reveals the dangers of NRC and Edison’s Mismanagement of Nuclear Waste at San Onofre